volcano-sh/volcano/docs/design/usage-based-scheduling.md

   type: prometheus                     # Optional, The metrics source type, prometheus by default, support "prometheus", "prometheus_adapt" and "elasticsearch"
   address: http://192.168.0.10:9090    # Mandatory, The metrics source address
   interval: 30s                        # Optional, The scheduler pull metrics from Prometheus with this interval, 30s by default
+  basicauth: "false"                   # Optional, The basic authentication configuration，false by default
+  username: ""                         # Optional, The prometheus username
+  password: ""                         # Optional, The prometheus password
   tls:                                 # Optional, The tls configuration
     insecureSkipVerify: "false"        # Optional, Skip the certificate verification, false by default
   elasticsearch:                       # Optional, The elasticsearch configuration